 Dear friends,

-I really appreciate the feedback and love from my first letter of 2022.
-When people tell me they read the newsletter I feel so much gratitude.
-I’m glad that parts of it seemed to resonate with you or you found it interesting.
+Thank you for the kindness and feedback on my first letter of 2022.
+Every time someone tells me they read the newsletter, I feel deeply grateful.
+I’m glad that parts of it resonated with you or sparked your interest.

-This letter is in part admiration for cultural heritage and traditional architecture, as well as a tiny request to support this project that I will explain in more detail later.
+This letter is, in part, an appreciation of cultural heritage and traditional architecture.
+It’s also a small request to support a project I’ll explain later.

-I was born in Toronto, the capital of the province of Ontario, in Canada.
-Like many cities, it’s a dynamic metropolis with a core of soaring skyscrapers.
-I grew up looking at modern architecture—a plethora of concrete and steel.
-Lots of shiny tall things, lots of greys.
-While the rural suburbs, where I grew up, were rows of nearly identical brick homes.
-For me personally, it was all pretty unexciting.
+I was born in Toronto, the capital of Ontario, Canada.
+Like many cities, it’s a dynamic metropolis, its skyline dominated by soaring skyscrapers.
+I grew up surrounded by modern architecture—concrete, steel, and glass—lots of tall, shiny buildings, and lots of greys.
+In the suburban neighbourhoods where I spent my childhood, nearly identical brick houses stretched in neat rows.
+To me, it all felt… unremarkable.

-I didn’t grow up seeing ‘old’ buildings.
-Old is probably a very relative term, depending on where you’re from and the history of the place you call home.
-It really wasn’t until I started travelling that I had a lived understanding of ‘cultural heritage’ through architecture.
-While there are no doubt historic, or culturally significant buildings in Toronto, I’m hard-pressed to compare those buildings to the special places I saw abroad.
+I didn’t grow up seeing old buildings.
+Of course, what qualifies as old is relative, depending on where you’re from and the history of your surroundings.
+It wasn’t until I started travelling that I truly felt the meaning of cultural heritage through architecture.
+While Toronto certainly has historic and culturally significant buildings, I struggled to see them in the same light as the remarkable places I encountered abroad.

-Since moving to Japan, I've been amazed at how casually I hear the people list the age of buildings.
-100 years old seems young.
-Old structures, temples, shrines, and relics that date hundreds, if not thousands, of years old, are immaculately preserved.
+Since moving to Japan, I’ve been amazed at how casually people reference the age of buildings.
+50 years, young.
+100 year, still (possibly) young.
+Temples, shrines, and relics dating back hundreds—sometimes thousands—of years are meticulously preserved, woven seamlessly into daily life.

-It wasn’t until I started seeing architecture, much, much older than anything I had seen growing up in Canada, that I could understand how ‘old’ architecture could help us understand deeper layers of our existence.
-I draw on a quote by Juhani Pallasmaa, “the significance of architecture is not in its form, but in its capacity to reveal deeper layers of existence.”
+It was only when I stood before architecture far older than anything I had ever seen in Canada that I began to understand how built spaces hold meaning beyond their physical forms.
+As architect Juhani Pallasmaa once wrote, “The significance of architecture is not in its form, but in its capacity to reveal deeper layers of existence.”

-Perched at the top of the mountain in the Yaeji region is Kamikatsu’s last standing kayabuki (thatched roof) house.
-While there are well-known villages across Japan that have entire villages of thatched houses, in Kamikatsu there is only one remaining.
+Perched atop the mountains in the Yaeji region stands Kamikatsu’s last remaining kayabuki (thatched-roof) house.
+While Japan is home to well-known villages where entire communities of thatched houses still exist, in Kamikatsu, only one remains.

 But why is this important?
 Why does it matter that a very old house, a former private residence, could be on the brink of disappearing?
 This circles back to the earlier question I asked myself, ‘Why do we value (old) things?’

-I think the kayabuki house is part of Kamikatsu’s cultural heritage and is a symbol of the community.
-I think that old architecture, such as this one, contribute to our collective memory, culture, history, and our understanding of ourselves.
-Even though this isn’t my history or culture (it wasn’t one passed down to me), I have the privilege of being able to spend time in such a place gives me a greater understanding of Kamikatsu.
+I believe the kayabuki house is an essential part of Kamikatsu’s cultural heritage, a symbol of the community’s past.
+Old architecture like this carries collective memory, history, and identity—it deepens our understanding of who we are.
+While this isn’t my personal history or culture, I have the privilege of spending time in this place, and through that experience, I gain a deeper connection to Kamikatsu.

 The very brief history of the house was that it was owned by the Hanano family and constructed as a typical farmhouse of that time.
 Over time the house became abandoned and a group of local people decided to repair the house, including replacing the thatched roof.
 The roofing was not done by professional thatchers but by local people using materials procured in the area and based on the methods they used when they were young.